batoorsohail/workout-buddy/README.md

 ### Key Features <a name="key-features"></a>

-- User Authentication: Users can sign up and log in securely.
+- User Authentication: Users can sign up and login securely.
-- Workout Management: Logged-in users can add, view, and delete their workouts.
+- Workout Management: Logged-in users can add, view, and delete workouts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>